adsabs/export_service/README.md

     curl -H "Authorization: Bearer <your API token>" -H "Content-Type: application/json" -X POST -d '{"bibcode":["2015ApJS..219...21Z", "2018AAS...23221409A"], "sort":"bibcode desc"}' https://api.adsabs.harvard.edu/v1/export/bibtex

+To return the records in the exact order of input bibcode list, set `sort` to `no sort`.

 ###### 1. For the following endpoints output is in tagged format:
 * **/bibtex** *BibTeX reference list*
 * **/bibtexabs** *BibTeX with abstracts*